Student Non-Academic Employment

 - 0098 Camp Resident Assistant

-The compensation rates for student non-academic job titles are established each year by Human Resource Services.
+The compensation rates for student non-academic job titles are established each year by Human Resources.
 With the exception of H&F Resident Assistants and Camp Resident Assistants, all employees in student non-academic positions must be paid on an hourly basis.

 If you have questions about your job title or your assignment, please contact the HR representative in the department where you work.
 Your department may have requirements in addition to those discussed on this page.

 - Students should be assigned to a student non-academic job title when:

 - The duties of the position do not involve academic research, classroom or laboratory instructional or support duties, tutoring, or other duties that are academic in nature.
 If you're performing those types of work, you must be assigned to a student academic title.